SM4.0 Business Efficiency: Waste Reduction IntroductionScott Williams

 Degree of Difficulty: Yellow (entry level) .
 The Skills Module on managing waste to improve your Profit is not hard to do but requires perseverance.

 In any business that has been operating for a reasonable length of time, various inefficiencies and wasteful activities will have crept into the system.
+Work on these to improve your business efficiency.
 Sometimes these are simple inefficiencies in existing operations and other times they are what is left of activities that may have ceased, or changed, but have retained some work practices that are no longer as effective as they might be.

 Throughout 12Faces, we speak often of optimising your business to maximise its profitability.
 Clearly, waste is less than optimal.
 Spending time on identifying and reducing waste is spending time on identifying areas for improving your Profit and therefore thoroughly worthwhile.